muratayusuke/git-extensions/README.md

     * develop
       master

+##git mkbr
+git mkbr can create branch with following prefix.
+no option or -f : "feature/"
+-b : "bugfix/"
+-r : "release/"
+-h : "hotfix/"

+    $ git mkbr hoge
+	Switched to a new branch 'feature/hoge'
+	$ git mkbr -h fuga
+	Switched to a new branch 'hotfix/fuga'

 ##git ffcheck
 git ffcheck supports fast-forward merge.
 You can check if current branch can do fast-forward merge to 'develop' and 'master' branch like this: